italanta/elewa-website-html/README.md

 ## 1. Introduction to iTalanta "Discover" Program

 The iTalanta "Discover" program is designed to prepare learners for their first job, internship, or apprenticeship In this program, you will work in a simulated work environment, collaborating on open-source software projects.
-You will be mentored by experienced developers who will act as project managers, answer your questions, review your work, and provide guidance throughout your journey.
+You will be mentored by experienced developers who will act as project managers,answer your questions, review your work, and provide guidance throughout your journey.

 ## 2. Program Objectives